JanusGraph/janusgraph/docs/advanced-topics/advschema.md

 vertex label must be defined as *static* before a TTL can be set to rule out any modifications that would invalidate the vertex TTL.
 Vertex TTL only applies to static vertex labels.
 Note that the backend must support store level TTL.
-Currently only Cassandra and HBase support this.
+Currently only Cassandra, HBase and BerkeleyDB support this.
 ```groovy
 mgmt = graph.openManagement()
 tweet = mgmt.makeVertexLabel('tweet').setStatic().make()